CSteen57/SteenCorp-AD-Lab/Phases/Phase3_Networking.md

 - DNS should be validated from the client side, not just from the server
 - Network isolation helps create a controlled lab environment
 - Troubleshooting DHCP and DNS builds real help desk and network support skills
+- A stable IP, DNS, and DHCP foundation is required before adding more advanced segmentation or access control concepts